-While a PSA also provides a quantitative estimate of plant risk, the limitations of PSA modeling and content means that great care must be taken in interpreting results and trying to derive meaningful insights from a PSA.
-It also limits the usefulness of such estimates in an absolute value sense.
-Quantitative risk estimates from PSA can be compared to safety goals based on international targets; however, their value is primarily in considering them as a "measuring stick" to determine the size of a safety improvement that may be identified from the PSA to resolve potential plant vulnerability.
-As such, and as discussed further in Section 6.1, safety goals are treated as targets and not absolute limits for existing nuclear power plants.
+While a PSA also provides a quantitative estimate of plant risk, the limitations of PSA modeling and content means that care must be taken in interpreting results and trying to derive meaningful insights from a PSA.
 There is far more value to an operating nuclear power plant in considering quantitative risk estimates in the context of system configuration management to identify the relative change in risk as a result of equipment degradation or changes to availability of equipment.